seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 those problems are due to taking up a standpoint.
 Therefore the kind of view sanctioned in this case, is one that leads to detachment and dispassion, one that goes against the tendency to grasp and hold on.
-It is by grasping and holding on that one comes into conflict with *Māra*.
+It is by grasping and holding on that one comes into conflict with Māra.

-Now going by the story of the millionaire *Kosiya*, one might think that the Buddha was defeated by *Māra*.
-But the truth of the matter is that it is *Māra* who suffered defeat by this sort of giving up.
+Now going by the story of the millionaire Kosiya, one might think that the Buddha was defeated by Māra.
+But the truth of the matter is that it is Māra who suffered defeat by this sort of giving up.
 It is a very subtle point.

-*Māra's* forte lies in seizing and grabbing.
+Māra's forte lies in seizing and grabbing.
 He is always out to challenge.
 Sometimes he takes delight in hiding himself to take one by surprise, to drive terror and cause horripilation.
-So when *Māra* comes round to grab, if we can find some means of foiling his attempt, or make it impossible for him to grab, then *Māra* will have to accept defeat.
+So when Māra comes round to grab, if we can find some means of foiling his attempt, or make it impossible for him to grab, then Māra will have to accept defeat.

 Now let us examine the Buddha's solution to this question.
 There are in the world various means of preventing others from grabbing something we possess.
 We